streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

     }
 ```

-- try to pass name, feature type (such as "greengrocer", translated to the proper language)
+- `getTitleArgs` tries to pass to the title
+  - name of the object
-- if name is not tagged: brand and feature type
+  - brand of the object (only if ``name` tag is not used, and `brand` tag is present)
-- or just feature type
+  - feature type (such as "greengrocer", translated to the proper language, based on [iD presets](https://github.com/westnordost/osmfeatures))

+[Filtering in the element selection](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L20) ensures that every object will have either `name` or `brand` tag.

+Though description from iD presets is not guaranted.

+So `getTitle` function that returns identifier to text in [strings file](app/src/main/res/values/strings.xml).
+It will be either

+* `quest_wheelchairAccess_name_type_title` which represents `Is %1$s (%2$s) wheelchair accessible?` (or translation).
+Note presence of `%1$s` and `%2$s` which will be replaced by text provided by ``getTitleArgs`
+* In case of no feature type being available `quest_wheelchairAccess_name_title` will be used, with space for one parameter: `Is %s wheelchair accessible?`

+This is quite complex but allows translating application in various languages by decoupling exact text being displayed from the code.

 ## Designing the form